lisp3r/bluetooth-thermal-printer/README.md

 # Bluetooth Termal Printer

-I love BLE stuff, it's awesome eseptially in reverse context.
-In this repo I am doing reverse engineering of the [cute catish termal printer from Aliexpress](https://aliexpress.ru/item/1005002722811359.html).
-This includes transmission protocol and Android app because of images encoding.
+I love BLE stuff.
+It's awesome eseptially in reverse engenering context.
+In this repo I do reverse engineering of the [cute catish termal printer from Aliexpress](https://aliexpress.ru/item/1005002722811359.html).
+This includes transmission protocol and it's Android app because of images encoding.

 Goals: